 All material used in training, coaching and consultancy sessions remains the sole intellectual property of Scott Solder.
 Any reproduction or publication without appropriate attribution is strictly prohibited unless accompanied by his express written authority.

 All training, coaching and consultancy sessions are carried out in good faith and the content of all one-to-one coaching sessions is confidential.
-Scott Solder and Barons Communications Ltd agree to treat all clients with due discretion apart from where a legal duty of disclosure arises.
+Scott Solder and the Active Bystander Training Company Ltd agree to treat all clients with due discretion apart from where a legal duty of disclosure arises.

 Travel and accommodation costs are charged for bookings outside the M25 and outside the UK.
 Business Class tickets are required for flights of more than 4 hours in duration.

-Bookings cancelled within 48 hours of the due start time incur full fee unless otherwise agreed in advance.
+Bookings cancelled within 5 working days of the due start date will incur the full fee unless otherwise agreed in advance.

 THE KIND OF INFORMATION WE HOLD ABOUT INDIVIDUALS OTHER THAN CLIENTS AND HOW THIS DATA IS USED

 Personal data, or personal information, means any information about an individual from which that person can be identified.
 It does not include data where the identity has been removed (anonymous data).

 During the course of our day to day basis we acquire information regarding individuals other than our clients and we will retain this data where we have a legitimate business reason to do so.